neondatabase/website/content/docs/reference/oauth-integration.md

 To set up the integration and create a Neon OAuth application, you can apply on our [Partners page](https://neon.tech/partner).
 You will need to provide us with the following information:

-1. Details about your application (name, what it does, link to its website)
+1. Details about your application, such as its name, what it does, and a link to the website.
 2. Callback URL(s): URLs used to redirect users after completing the authorization flow.
 For example `https://yourapplication.com/api/oauth/callback`, `http://localhost:3000/api/oauth/callback`
 3. Scopes: scopes let you specify exactly what type of access you need.
 Right now, we provide access to the following scopes:
    - Create Projects